-Workers’ compensation insurance companies have a variety of additional justifications for denying coverage.
+Workers’ compensation insurance companies in Columbia have a variety of additional justifications for denying coverage.
 These can also include a lack of notice to an employer, a failure to follow up with medical treatment, etc. However, just because a profit-driven insurance company has denied your claim, it does not mean that you are not entitled to benefits.
-Appealing a workers’ compensation decision in Columbia could yield workers the benefits they were previously denied.
+Appealing a workers’ compensation decision could yield workers the benefits they were previously denied.

 Regardless of the stated reasons for a denial, all workers have the right to pursue a claim with the Missouri Division of Workers’ Compensation.
 Understanding how to file a claim and receive the compensation you deserve can be complex and overwhelming.
 Despite its desire to be a simple system, the process involves complicated legal procedures and hearings before Administrated Law Judges.
 Insurance companies are always represented by experienced lawyers who are motivated by keeping you from earning the full compensation you deserve.